What is a Gas Plant Operator?

 Gas Plant Operators who work in California, Massachusetts, or North Dakota, make the highest salaries.

-How much do Gas Plant Operators make in each U.S. state?
+How much do Gas Plant Operators make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Gas Plant Operators Use?
+Tools & Technologies Used by Gas Plant Operators

 - Microsoft Excel